Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 What are the penalties for late filing of Form AOC-4?

-Late filing attracts a penalty of ₹100 per day with no maximum cap, along with potential director disqualification and audit issues.
+Late filing attracts a penalty of an additional ₹100 per day with no maximum cap, along with potential director disqualification and audit issues.

 Sapna Mane